rtmigo/cinnamon_titlebar_fix/README.md

 A one-line command that makes title bar bigger.

 Namely, "minimize", "maximize", "close" buttons will be enlarged to 140%.
-It makes the title bar more suitable for HiDPI monitors.
+It makes the title bar more suitable for HiDPI screens.

 ## Set buttons to 140%